SonarSource/SonarTS/README.md

 yarn ruling
-yarn ruling -- --rule <RuleFileName> # to run ruling for a single rule yarn ruling -- --update # to update the snapshots yarn ruling -- --rule <RuleFileName> -- update # it is possible to combine both options
+yarn ruling -- --rule <RuleFileName> # to run ruling for a single rule yarn ruling -- --update # to update the snapshots yarn ruling -- --rule <RuleFileName> --update # it is possible to combine both options
 ```

 ### Tools we use